runtimeverification/pyk/src/pyk/krepl/client/README.md

 #### Asynchronous Behavior

-Generatess a new configuration if it does not yet exist taken by stepping the current configuration until just prior to the next configuration branching event.
+Generates a new configuration if it does not yet exist taken by stepping the current configuration until just prior to the next configuration branching event.